 The purpose of the DAU Council is to strengthen the collaboration within the SND consortium and to simultaneously be a link between the SND Steering Committee and the various national activities.
-The council has one member from each of the nine consortium universities: Chalmers University of Technology, University of Gothenburg, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
-Elisabeth Strandhagen, deputy director and collaboration manager of the SND network, is head of the council’s work.
+The council has one member from each of the nine consortium universities: University of Gothenburg, Chalmers University of Technology, Karolinska Institutet, KTH Royal Institute of Technology, Lund University, Stockholm University, Swedish University of Agricultural Sciences, Umeå University, and Uppsala University.
+Elisabeth Strandhagen, deputy director and collaboration manager of the SND network, is head of the DAU Council work.

 DAU Council members:

 Linda Lindström, SND-KI

 Magnus Norberg, SND-GU

 Thomas Kieselbach, SND-UmU

 This is an SND internal group which supports the network members during their DAU establishment process.
 Their work mainly consists in maintaining close contact between the SND office and the member institutions, and to create points of contact between the member institutions.
 Each network member has a contact person in the SND office.

 The SND Teaching and Training Resource Group (SKUR)

 The SND Teaching and Training Resource Group develops various training materials that can be used by DAU and SND staff.
 One type of material is presentations of the SND operations or about central issues in research data and data management.
 Another type of material is ideas and material that can be used for parts of, or entire, workshops and training seminars.
 The group is also involved in updating and developing resources for the SND website.
 The goal is to make all of the material produced by the group accessible under a Creative Commons Attribution (CC BY) license, which allows users to use the material as freely as possible.